top of page

 "One part of building a family who respects and loves each other enough to be best friends is spending lots of time together.
 The person who spends the most time with your child will have the most influence upon your child's decisions in the future.
 If your child is mostly with friends, or mostly with teachers, then he will be influenced most by friends or teachers, and the family will grow less and less important to him.
 By contrast, if your family often has cool, fun experiences, then your child will feel the most accepted and nurtured by the family, and likewise become an adult who values family above all else...
 Having these fun times together shows my children that even though I have to correct their negative behaviors, I don't want the corrections to influence our relationship."

-Given that we homeschool, I already spend a lot of time with my kids.
-However, since reading A House United, I have made a more concerted effort to have more fun times with my kids.
-In this way, we are making many joyful memories together and we are all able to enjoy each other's company more.
+Given that we homeschooled, I already spent a lot of time with my kids.
+However, after reading A House United, I made a more concerted effort to have more fun times with my kids.
+That helped us make many joyful memories together and allowed us to enjoy each other's company more.

 A Book Worth Reading

-Reading and implementing A House United has been quite beneficial for our family.
+Reading and implementing A House United was quite beneficial for our family.
 (A House United also covers much more than I've mentioned here, including specific tactics for teaching children to weigh the negative and positive consequences of their decisions, ways of mentoring children, and problem solving for specific behaviors.)
-While we do not follow everything in this book precisely, overall it was well worth reading and has made a positive impact on our household.
+While we did not follow everything in this book precisely, overall it was well worth reading and made a positive impact on our household.

 Peck also has a series of picture books that aid in implementing the strategies for Teaching Self-Government.
-My children have enjoyed reading and re-reading those books; they seem to find inspiration in seeing the children in the books learn to make good choices.
+My children enjoyed reading and re-reading those books; they seemed to find inspiration in seeing the children in the books learn to make good choices.

 Does this book sound useful to you?
 What are your favorite parenting books?